Creelle/Projet_tc/GR_5/README.txt

   The inputs and outputs are defined in the file GTcomb_arguments

   Also in GTcomb_arguments, inputs and outputs for a heat exchanger are defined.
-  This heat exchanger file: exchanger.py is only functional for two flows of air but a more general version can be considered in latter versions.
+  The heat exchanger file: exchanger.py is only functional for two flows of air but a more general version can be considered in latter versions.

   Anyway, the file exchanger.py takes care of those input and output arguments.